realCalvin/PersonalWebsite/README.md

 ---

-*Built using HTML, CSS, Bootstrap, SASS, JavaScript, JQuery, and Firebase.*
+*Built using HTML, CSS, Bootstrap, SASS, JavaScript, and JQuery.*

 ---